lirondco/lirondco/README.md

 Check out my [website](https://www.lirondc.com) if you wanna learn more and see colors!

-- 🌱 I’m currently learning GraphQL, French, and Cantonese.
+- 🌱 I’m currently learning GraphQL, French, 廣東話.
 - 💬 Ask me about how to say stuff in Hebrew.
-Webdev-related questions are ok too.
+Or make you a website.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/liron-de-castro/) || [Twitter](https://twitter.com/lirondecastro) || [liron.decastro@gmail.com](mailto:liron.decastro@gmail.com)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I can solve the Rubik's cube.
 Fast?
 Nope.
 But I can solve it!